ryanozx/tp/docs/UserGuide.md

 | `Unknown command` | The command you inputted is not part of the commands available in HRmate. | Please check the spelling and try again.

 #### Finding employees by name: `find`

+Use the `find` command to find employees by name.
+This command will find employees whose names contain the specified words that you enter.

   1. Type in the following [command](#glossary) in the [command box](#glossary) `find NAME....` where `NAME...` are to be replaced with one or more names of the employees for search.
      * The words for search are case insensitive, meaning you do not have to worry about the capitalization of the words entered.
   - For instance, to find employees whose names contain `Martin`, type `find martin` to the command box.